 - Format your text inside of Workable, as opposed to writing a formatted description in a text editor and pasting it in.
 Pasting formatted text may lead to formatting issues on certain job boards.

 - Some jobs may not be available for free boards and can be published with sponsored visibility only.
 Jobs advertised nationwide or in a different market rather than the physical location of the office, self-employment, commission-based positions, relocation offers, unpaid internships or volunteer work are only eligible for paid postings on our partnered job boards.

-- If the job post is for remote work, include the head office as the job’s location.
-If you tick the ‘remote work’ box, the posting will be advertised nationwide, hence can only be posted via a sponsored ad.
+- For remote jobs, include the head office as the job’s location.
+If you tick the ‘remote work’ box, the posting will be advertised nationwide.
+See also our guidelines for recruiting for remote jobs.

 - Some jobs are not eligible for job board syndication at all.
 The majority of job boards do not accept posts that advertise short-term (by the hour) work, multi-level-marketing programs, solicitation by middlemen or solicitations for purposes other than direct job-specific employment (such as career fairs.)